Juyong/CaricatureFace/exp/README.txt

-This folder contains testset and training set.
+This folder is used to contain testset and training set.